airr-community/airr-standards/docs/datarep/receptor.rst

 Reactivity information SHOULD be provided if it was either directly recorded in the current study or is indirectly available in a public database, where it can be linked.
-If no information about the receptor, besides the translated amino acid sequence of the associated chains is available, the respective object MAY still be created if the curator considers this information to be beneficial, e.g., if there is some evidence (surface expression, reaction to superantigens) that the receptor is functional and present on the surface.
+If no more information about the receptor, besides the translated amino acid sequence of the associated chains is available, the respective object MAY still be created if the curator considers this information to be beneficial, e.g., if there is some evidence (surface expression, reaction to superantigens) showing the receptor is functional and present on the surface.
 In the absence of any such data, ``Receptor`` objects SHOULD NOT be created.